MasterBOFH/rete/README.md

 2. Download the archive for your platform (e.g. `reTerm-vX.Y.Z-macos-arm64.tar.gz` or `…-linux-x86_64.tar.gz`).
 3. Verify the matching `.sha256` file if you rely on integrity checks.
 4. Extract and run the `reTerm` binary as documented in your usual setup.

+# Issues and feature requests

+Bug reports and feature ideas are welcome in **[GitHub Issues](https://github.com/MasterBOFH/rete/issues)**.

+- Use **Issues** for bugs, crashes, and unexpected behaviour (include OS, version, and steps to reproduce when you can).

+- Use **Issues** for **feature requests** as well; describe the problem you’re solving and how you’d like it to work.

+Please search existing issues first to avoid duplicates.